 The Drexel University Counseling Center typically offers a variety of groups and workshops each quarter.
 Groups are available to all full-time Drexel University students pending staff availability and sufficient enrollment.
 If you have general questions about our groups that are not addressed elsewhere in this section, please feel free to contact the Group Coordinator, Dr. Tania Czarnecki at 215-895-1415 or email@example.com.

 For more information about these groups or to be set up with a consultation to determine if a group is a good fit, please contact the Counseling Center at 215-895-1415 (University City campus) or 215-762-7625 (Center City campus); or by e-mail at firstname.lastname@example.org.
 Please check back for more information regarding the start date and time of the group.
 Also, please note that consultations are required before the start of the group, which is typically around the third or fourth week of the quarter.

 |CALMM (Coping with Anxiety through Learning Mindful Meditation)

 We all have stressful lives and worry about things.
 This group is designed to help you develop peace of mind through learning mindfulness meditation and self-awareness skills.
 This group will run on both the University City and Center City campuses.

 This group is closed for the Fall term.
 Please check back soon for group offerings in the Winter term.

 Identifying your strengths and values can be a helpful way to improve happiness and well-being.
 This group aims to help you utilize your strengths and values to increase subjective feelings of well-being and happiness, and flourish at work, home, and school.

-This group will offer a supportive environment for student veterans to share their experiences with other veterans.
-Whether you are struggling or would just like to share your experience, this group might be for you.
-Please view our Veterans Group Flyer!
+This group offers a supportive environment for student veterans who are either struggling or would just like to share your experiences with other veterans.

 What is Group Therapy?